-Students who create problems or display inappropriate behaviors on the way to or on the way home from school, including at assigned bus stops, will be subject to disciplinary action, including, but not limited to, Student Success Center or suspension.
+Students who create problems or display inappropriate behaviors on the way to or on the way home from school will be subject to disciplinary action according to the Code of Conduct.

 King Science School Rules And Consequences

 Rules are necessary to have an orderly learning environment.
 Failure to follow rules may result in a teacher/student conference, phone call to parent, detention, Late School, special assignment, referral to the office, parent conference, and/or assignment of a specific form of suspension